NCAR/tiegcm/doc/userguide/glossary.rst

      The `NCAR Community Data Portal <http://cdp.ucar.edu/>`_ is a public data repository with datasets from NCAR, UCAR, UOP, and participating organizations.
-     To browse TIEGCM-related files (mostly netCDF history files for model start-up, or results of benchmark runs), click on the "Models" link, then to the "Thermospheric General Circulation Models" link, and finally to the desired model version.
+     To browse TIEGCM-related files (mostly netCDF history files for model start-up, or results of :term:`benchmark runs`), click on the "Models" link, then to the "Thermospheric General Circulation Models" link, and finally to the desired model version.
 NetCDF Metadata is available without actually downloading files.